M2219/RGBD_OakCamera_RTABMap/README.md

         'net_input_height': 384, # network input height
-        'Imux': 0.0, # Imu x offset from the left camera 'Imuy': -0.02, # Imu y offset from the left camera 'Imuz': 0.0 # Imu z offset from the left camera }]
+        'Imux': 0.0, # Imu x offset from the left camera 'Imuy': -0.02, # Imu y offset from the left camera 'Imuz': 0.0, # Imu z offset from the left camera 'open3D_save': True # Save data to use in Open3D reconstruction }]
 )